wdi-sg/google-shopping-conditionals-loops/readme.md

 This large object is in the products js file.
 It is the kind of object you would really recieve from google shopping.

 ## Getting Started
-Create a script.js file and an index.html file with the same boiler plate code as before.
+Create a `script.js` file and an index.html file with the same boiler plate code as before.

-Copy the products.js file into that directory.
+Copy the `products.js` file into that directory.

-In the html file, include the script products.js.
+In the html file, include the script `products.js`.
+Remember that the order of the script tags matters.

-Write your code in your script.js file.
+Write your functions in the `js/google-shopping.js` file.
+Run your functions in your `script.js` file.

 ## Deliverables